alehuo/piweather/README.md

 * Express is used with Twig to represent the current readings on a webpage
 * Measurements are scheduled with node-schedule
 * The DHT22 sensor is used to log outdoor temperature & humidity.
 In addition, a MCP3002 D2A converter is wired to a TMP36 analog temperature sensor to log indoor temperature.

-* Currently only the DHT22 sensor is used. *
+* Currently the only sensor that logs data is the DHT22.

 ## Requirements ##